 Unlike other countries, pharmacies in the United States are often large, “one-stop-shop” centers.
-The major chain drug stores have their own, in-house brand of over the counter medications, so if you’re shopping for common pain or allergy medication, ask the pharmacy team if they have a less expensive, generic equivalent.
+The major chain drug stores have their own in-house brand of over the counter medications, so if you’re shopping for common pain or allergy medication, ask the pharmacy team if they have a less expensive, generic equivalent.
 Note that most drugstore staff are not trained in pharmacology.
-If you have a medical question, you have to ask the pharmacist or their assistant, not just any employee you see.
+If you have a medical question, you have to ask the pharmacist or their assistant, not just an employee, you see.

 There are no mandatory vaccinations for travel to the United States.
 As with all destinations, speak with your doctor before you go to make sure your routine immunizations are up to date.
 Any medication brought into the United States, be it prescription or over the counter, should be in its original, labeled container.

-USA Health and Travel Insurance Plans for Internationals in America:
+US Health and Travel Insurance Plans for Internationals

 Short Term (up to one year) Travel Insurance for Visitors to the USA